SDCC Hotel Tips & FAQ: A Beginner’s Guide

 This series of articles is going to break things down into segments.
 Our first segment covered badges (2017 Update: We have a new guide here).
 This one will focus on SDCC hotel tips.
 We’ll follow this up with installments about off-site events and much, much more.
 If there’s a topic you’d like to have covered drop us a line and we’ll see what we can do.
 Information in these articles is gathered from Comic Con International’s official website, Friends of Comic Con International forums, and personal experiences.

 Unfortunately, getting a good SDCC hotel isn’t much easier than getting badges and can cause people the same level of stress.
 You can try to book a hotel on your own but it will probably be either really far away (I’m talking 20-30 minute drive or more), or extremely expensive ($400+ a night).
 Sometimes you can get something close for less, but usually these come with no refund options, a high deposit, or require you to book for an entire week.
 If none of this sounds appealing to you, you probably want to participate in “Hotel Day” or the “Early Bird” specials.

 Let’s break down what all of this means…

 On one specific day you will log into a system and select your top choices of hotels.
-This year’s system hasn’t been announced, but usually this is done through an organization called “Travel Planners” (2017 Update: SDCC now uses OnPeak).
+This year’s system hasn’t been announced, but usually this is done through an organization called “Travel Planners” (Update: SDCC now uses OnPeak).
 Last year we were allowed to choose up to 6 hotels, but in years past you could choose a lot more.
+(2018 Update: You can now choose 12.
+Six downtown and 6 elsewhere.
+Only one is required for submission).